Defect-induced spin textures in magnetic solids: Noncoplanar spin textures

+Here, $a,b$ are indices in the spin space and $\alpha,\beta$ denote directions in the real space.
+In comparison to a similar expression for the coplanar case (\ref{Egrad}), the elastic constant becomes a forth-rank tensor determined by

+where $V_0$ is the volume of the unitcell.
+For a noncoplanar magnetic structure, different components $\phi^a$ are coupled to each other by the non-diagonal terms of the elastic tensor $K^{ab}_{\alpha \beta}$.

 The presence of a vacancy in this system can be modeled as a source term in Eq.~(\ref{eqn:NCElas}).
 The large-distance behavior of the spin deformations about a vacancy can again be predicted from the properties of Green's function of the elasticity theory.
-Thus, for a delta function source located at the origin, we expect, in spatial dimension $D$
+Thus, for a delta function source located at the origin